As of March 2020

 - 25th Ave NE Flood Reduction Project Final Pre-Design Report Vol I Report and Appendices A-G (288 pages, 81.5 MB).

 - 25th Ave NE Flood Reduction Project Final Pre-Design Report Vol II Appendices H-Q (612 pages, 35.9 MB).

 - Early discussions with interested groups.

 Overview and History

-Ongoing work is funded in part by a King County Flood Control District (KCFCD) Flood Reduction Grant as well as the KCFCD Sub-Regional Opportunity Fund.
+Work is currently funded in part by a King County Flood Control District (KCFCD) Flood Reduction Grant as well as the KCFCD Sub-Regional Opportunity Fund.